-The \$58.0 million shown in line 10 for FY 2014-15 reflects money set aside by House Bill 15-1367 in a special account to cover a potential refund relating to the passage of Proposition AA, which created excise and sales taxes on retail marijuana.
+The -\$58.0 million shown in line 11 for FY 2015-16 is a reversal of the \$58 million set aside in FY 2014-15 by House Bill 15-1367 in a special account to cover a potential refund relating to the passage of Proposition AA, which created excise and sales taxes on retail marijuana.
 House Bill 15-1367 submitted Proposition BB to voters in November 2015 to ask if the State can retain and spend the money.
 Because voters approved Proposition BB, the State was able to use the money for the uses outlined in House Bill 15-1367.
-Therefore, a reversal of the \$58 million set aside is shown in line 10 under FY 2015-16 which made it available for spending.

-Line 11: "Rebates and Expenditures" account for a large portion of General Fund spending not subject to the appropriations limit.
+Line 12: "Rebates and Expenditures" account for a large portion of General Fund spending not subject to the appropriations limit.
 The primary programs under rebates and expenditures are: (1) the Cigarette Rebate, which distributes money from a portion of State cigarette tax collections to local governments that do not impose their own taxes or fees on cigarettes; (2) the Marijuana Rebate, which distributes 15 percent of the retail marijuana sales tax to local governments based on the percentage of retail marijuana sales in local areas; (3) the Old-Age Pension program, which provides assistance to low-income elderly individuals who meet certain eligibility requirements; (4) the Aged Property Tax, Heat, and Rent Credit, which provides property tax, heating bill, and rent assistance to qualifying low-income, disabled, or elderly individuals; and (5) the Homestead Property Tax Exemption, which reduces property-tax liabilities for qualifying seniors and disabled veterans.

-Lines 12 and 13: Transfers to the Capital Construction Fund (CCF) and Highway Users Tax Fund (HUTF) are required if growth in statewide personal income exceeds 5 percent.
+Lines 13 and 14: Transfers to the Capital Construction Fund (CCF) and Highway Users Tax Fund (HUTF) are required if growth in statewide personal income exceeds 5 percent.
 This 5 percent trigger and the associated transfers are commonly referred to as "228" transfers because they were put into law by Senate Bill 09-228.
-Personal income growth exceeded 5 percent in the 2014 calendar year, which triggered the required transfers starting in FY 2015-16 and through FY 2019-20.
-For fiscal years 2017-18 through 2019-20, the transfers are reduced by half if there is a TABOR refund in the same fiscal year in an amount between 1 and 3 percent of total General Fund revenue.
+Based on initial data reported by the U.S. Bureau of Economic Analysis, personal income growth exceeded 5 percent in the 2014 calendar year, which triggered the required transfers starting in FY 2015-16 through FY 2019-20.
+For Fiscal Years 2017-18 through 2019-20, the transfers are reduced by half if there is a TABOR refund in the same fiscal year in an amount between 1 and 3 percent of total General Fund revenue.
 The transfers are suspended in full if there is a TABOR refund in excess of 3 percent of total General Fund revenue.

-Pursuant to House Bill16-1416, the dollar amount of the transfers to the HUTF and CCF are at fixed amounts in FY 2015-16 and FY 2016-17 regardless of the level of any TABOR refund.
-The transfer amounts to the HUTF are equal to \$199.2 million in FY 2015-16 and \$158.0 million in FY 2016-17.
+Pursuant to House Bill 16-1416, the dollar amount of the transfers to the HUTF and CCF are at fixed amounts in FY 2015-16 and FY 2016-17 regardless of the level of any TABOR refund.
+The transfer amounts to the

+HUTF are equal to \$199.2 million in FY 2015-16 and \$158.0 million in FY 2016-17 as shown in line 13 in Table 4a ("General Fund Overview under Current Law").
 The transfer amounts to the CCF are \$49.8 million in FY 2015-16 and \$52.7 million in FY 2016-17.